Risk guide

 Direct answer

 The key stock-perp risks are funding, basis, oracle quality, liquidity, and margin.
 Funding is the recurring transfer between longs and shorts.
 Basis is the gap between the perp and the reference price.
-Oracle quality matters because the contract needs a reliable external reference.
-Liquidity matters because a visible mark price is not the same as executable depth.
+The contract needs a reliable external reference.
+A visible mark price is not the same as executable depth.

 Funding risk